 Addiction always has an underlying structure of pain and anxiety that fuels it.
 With experiential therapy, you’ll confront these negative emotions, disarming them as relapse triggers.
 You’ll learn to live in the now, releasing resentment and embracing change.
 Newfound confidence will empower you to make healthy progress in your life.

 There are more steps to breaking free from an addiction beyond therapy, but I firmly believe that it is an essential facet of any recovery journey.
-I urge you try experiential therapy along with other types of therapies.
+I urge you try experiential therapy along with other types of addiction therapies.
 The most important thing is that you discover what works best for you.

 By Angela Lambert